 Half Camel Pose (Ardha Ustrasana)

-- This posture is executed by resting both knees on the yoga mat, placing them hip width apart.
+- Start this yoga exercise by resting both knees on the yoga mat, placing them hip width apart.

 - Press your hips forward and squeeze the buttocks and thighs